Welsh Champion Hurdle Preview, Tips, Runners & Trends

 Welsh Champion Hurdle Trend Analysis

-The trend factor which had produced 7+ winners and shows the best LSP, an LSP of +3.64 is when runners ran in a Non Handicap last time out.
-The worst performing factor that has failed to produce a single winner is when runners were GB bred, when backing these the trend shows a record of 0-24.
+❌ The worst performing factor that has failed to produce a single winner is when runners were GB-bred, when backing these, the trend shows a record of 0-26.

-The course which has produced the most winners of the Welsh Champion Hurdle is Cheltenham, there has been a total number of 5 winners of this race who ran at Cheltenham last time out.
+The course which has produced the most winners of the Welsh Champion Hurdle is Cheltenham; there have been a total of 5 winners of this race who ran at Cheltenham last time out.
+The next best course, which has produced the second most winners, is Aintree; there have been a total of 3 winners of this race who ran at Aintree last time out.

-The race is open to both sexes with the Male runners having produced a total of 12 winners from a total of 111 runners whilst the Female runners have produced 1 winner from a total of 7 runners.
+The race is open to both sexes, with the Male runners having produced a total of 13 winners from a total of 118 runners, whilst the Female runners have produced 1 winner from a total of 9 runners.

 These are the stallions whose offspring have not produced a winner of the Welsh Champion Hurdle despite multiple attempts: